 1) Meet minimum 2.7 high school grade point average.
 Potential participants are identified and personally written by Ms. Cheryl Thomas Hill after students meet all requirements to be officially admitted to the University. *Students who do not meet the GPA requirement are welcome to contact Ms. Hill for more information about participation.
 Exceptions may be considered on a case by case basis.

 3) Complete interview process.
 It is highly recommended that parent(s) and/or guardian(s) participate in the interview with their student(s).

-4) Must enroll in UWG 1101 and take required courses of the AAMI-FIG.
+4) Must enroll in UWG 1101 and take required courses of the AAMI-LC.

 5) Expected to meet expectations of program and be committed to program goals.

-While helpful in determining interest, it is important to understand that selecting "African-American Male Initiative First-Year Interest Group (AAMI-FIG or AAMI-LC) on the online Orientation Registration Form required by the Orientation staff as one of three choices for your first-year program (FYP) does not automatically guarantee participation.
+While helpful in determining interest, it is important to understand that selecting "African-American Male Initiative" (AAMI-LC) as one of your top three choices for your first-year program when completing registration for Freshmen Orientation, completing this information on the online registration form for Orientation does not guarantee participation.
 Participation is determined by the AAMI Program.

 Students and parents interested in learning more about the AAMI and the first-year program are welcome to call 678-839-5941 or send an email message by clicking on "Ask AAMI" under "Request Information".